randalsallaq/Reading-Notes-401/README.md

 ## Code 401 - Advanced Software Development

-During this course I am going to share what I am learning as a Python programmer from my readings.
+During this course I am going to share what I am learning from my readings.